 Artists in Their Studios is a photography project to document Maine fine craft artists in the spaces where they create.
 Subjects receive ten images for their unlimited use, the cost of the photographer and resulting photographs is paid for by the MCA.
-MCA professional level members are invited to apply to be selected for a photoshoot; 2017 photoshoots are currently underway, the application for 2018 will open later this year.
+MCA members at the Emerging or Professional level are invited to apply to be selected for a photo shoot.

-An exhibition of photographs from the Artists in Their Studios Photography Project, sponsored by Macpage, will open November 9th at the Macpage offices in South Portland, Maine.
-The exhibition will highlight portraits from the project and work by each craft artist photographed.
+The Artists in Their Studios photography project is featured in an exhibition sponsored by Macpage at the Macpage offices in South Portland, Maine.
+The exhibition (November 9, 2017 -May 4, 2018) highlights portraits from the project and work by each craft artist photographed.

 MCA is currently seeking funding for the 2018 photoshoots, all donations up to $5000 will be matched: Donate Here!